quiltdata/examples/athena_cfn/README.md

 ## I. Prologue: Ensure Source=Quilt Roles for Athena users

-The initial Quilt deployment ships with two `Source=Custom` Roles that automatically grant access to all buckets that have been added to Quilt.
+Quilt stacks ship with two `Source=Custom` roles that automatically grant access to all buckets that have been added to Quilt.
 At this time `Source=Custom` Roles are incompatible with custom policies (including Athena policies).
 If you have not already,